Campus Safety & Community Standards

 Administrator-on-Call Available 24/7/365

 An INCIDENT REPORT should be completed whenever an incident occurs on campus, at the residence halls, student clinical settings, or college sponsored events on or off campus.
-Examples include but are not limited to personal injury, assault, vehicle or property damage, theft, bias, or disruptive behavior.
+Incident Reports are not an emergency notification.

 - Malone Police Department

 - New York State Police - Troop B

 Crisis and Counseling Providers

 - Sexual Assault & Violence Response Resource Locator

 - Counseling Partnerships

 - Wellness, Recovery, and Prevention Resources